gprMax/gprMax/docs/source/user_libs_austinman.rst

 .. code-block:: none

-    AustinManWoman_gprMax_materials.txt
+    AustinManWoman_materials.txt
-    AustinManWoman_gprMax_materials_dispersive.txt
+    AustinManWoman_materials_dispersive.txt
     head_only_hdf5.py

-* ``AustinManWoman_gprMax_materials.txt`` is a text file containing non-dispersive material properties at 900 MHz (http://niremf.ifac.cnr.it/tissprop/).
+* ``AustinManWoman_materials.txt`` is a text file containing non-dispersive material properties at 900 MHz (http://niremf.ifac.cnr.it/tissprop/).
-* ``AustinManWoman_gprMax_materials_dispersive.txt`` is a text file containing dispersive material properties using a 3-pole Debye model (http://dx.doi.org/10.1109/LMWC.2011.2180371).
+* ``AustinManWoman_materials_dispersive.txt`` is a text file containing dispersive material properties using a 3-pole Debye model (http://dx.doi.org/10.1109/LMWC.2011.2180371).
 Note the main body tissues are described using a 3-pole Debye model, nbut ot all materials have a dispersive description.
 * ``head_only_hdf5.py`` is a script to assist with creating a model of only the head from a full body AustinMan/Woman model.

 How to use the models